Tiit Sokk: Professional career

 Sokk was awarded the Estonian best male athlete award in 1988.
 He won the Soviet Union League title in 1991 with Kalev Tallinn, and ended his career as a player in 1997, after playing a season with Aris in Greece.

 National team career

 Sokk's most notable achievement was winning the Olympic gold medal as a member of the Soviet Union national team at the 1988 Summer Olympics.
 He also won two FIBA World Cup silver medals in 1986 and 1990, as well as the bronze medal at EuroBasket 1989.

 Coaching career

-After his playing career, Sokk founded a basketball school in Estonia, and coached in the Estonian Basketball League.
-He also was head coach of the Estonia national team during two different stints from (2004–2007) and (2009–2019).
+After his playing career, Sokk founded a basketball school in Estonia (Tiit Soku Korvpallikool), and coached in the Estonian Basketball League.
+He also was head coach of the Estonia national team during two different stints from 2004–2007 and 2009–2019.

 Personal life

-Tiit Sokk has two sons, Tanel and Sten, who also play professional basketball at the international level for Estonian teams BC Tartu and Kalev/Cramo respectively.
-During his career in Greece he played under the name Tout Giannopoulos.
+Sokk has two sons, Tanel and Sten, who are also professional basketball players.